SINGROUP/pycp2k/README.md

 Important notes:
 ------------------

-1. All section names and keywords are in uppercase to prevent clashes with python keywords (global, print, etc.)
+1. All section names are in uppercase to prevent clashes with python keywords (global, print, etc.)
+2. The keyword names are capitalized.
+This is in order to avoid clashing with subsection names (yes, a section may have a keyword and a subsection with the same name) and python keywords.
-2. Section names 'X' that start with a numeric value have been renamed to 'NUMX'.
+2. Section and keyword names 'X' that start with a numeric value have been renamed to 'NUMX'.
 This is because python doesn't support variable names which start with numbers
-3. Sections and keywords which include the plus sign '+' have been renamed so that it is replaced with 'PLUS'.
+3. Section and keyword names which include the plus sign '+' have been renamed so that it is replaced with 'PLUS'.
 This is because python doesn't allow the plus sign within variable names.
-4. Sections and keywords which include the minus/hyphen sign '-' have been renamed so that it is replaced wih '_'.
+4. Section and keyword names which include the minus/hyphen sign '-' have been renamed so that it is replaced wih '_'.
 This is because python doesn't allow the minus/hyphen sign within variable names.
-5. All the repeatable items X have to be added with a function 'addX'.
+5. All the repeatable items X have to be added with a function 'add_X'.
 For sections this function returns a reference to the newly created object which you should store into a new variable for later access.
 6. If you use aliases, use the same alias always within one script!
 Alias values are not linked because of string immutability.
-7. The variable names for keywords start with '_'.
-This is in order to avoid clashing with subsection names (a section may have a keyword and a subsection with the same name).